 - Paper including envelopes, office paper, newspapers, magazines

 - Household metals including aerosols, aluminium and steel tin cans, foil (scrunched)

 - Rigid plastics such as soft drink bottles, milk and detergent bottles, biscuit trays, margarine tubs, ice cream tubs

-Do rinse items going into your recycling bin, but you don't need to clean them thoroughly as recycling companies clean everything anyway.
+Do rinse items going into your recycling bin, but you don't need to clean them thoroughly as recycling companies clean the materials.

 Do not put in your recycling bin

 - Plastic bags, soft plastics like chip packets, snack wrappers, produce bags